sintefore/TimeStruct.jl/docs/src/contribute.md

 We will internally assign the relevant person to the pull request.

 You may receive quite a few comments with respect to the incorporation and how it may potentially affect other parts of the code.
-Please remaing patient as it may take potentially some time before we can respond to the changes, although we try to answer as fast as possible.
+Please remain patient as it may take potentially some time before we can respond to the changes, although we try to answer as fast as possible.